jonhjelm/docs-and-training/tutorials/services/python_async_waiter.md

 In the following, we will add two webmethods to the so far empty `WaiterService` class: one to start the asynchronous service, and one to obtain its current exection status.
-Both these functions will be called by the workflow manager when the webservice is registered as a CloudFlow asynchronous service.
+Both these functions will be called by the workflow manager when the webservice is registered as a SemWES asynchronous service.

 ## Step 3: Add a start method to the webservice skeleton